Massimiliano Ossari

-Massimiliano Ossari (29 April 1977 – 22 April 2002) was an Italian professional footballer who plays defender.
+Massimiliano Ossari (29 April 1977 – 22 April 2002) was an Italian professional footballer who played defender.

 Career

 Ossari played for the youth club of Calcio Padova.
 He made his debut in Serie A on 23 December 1995 in the last twenty minutes of the Piacenza-Padova over 1-1.
 He took the field in the match against Napoli finished 4-2 for biancoscudati.
 His career mostly alternated between Serie C1 and Serie C2 with the Novara, Giorgione, Cremonese (with which marks his only goal), Poggesi and Thiene.

 On 1 July 1995 Ossari played for the National Under-18 team.
 Italy-Slovenia finished 4-0.

 On 22 April 2002 he died in a car accident.